4chan: Background

 Unlike most web forums, 4chan does not have a registration system, allowing users to post anonymously.
 Posting is ephemeral, as threads receiving recent replies are "bumped" to the top of their respective board and old threads are deleted as new ones are created.
 Any nickname may be used when posting, even one that has been previously adopted, such as "Anonymous" or "moot".
 In place of registration, 4chan has provided tripcodes as an optional form of authenticating a poster's identity.
 As making a post without filling in the "Name" field causes posts to be attributed to "Anonymous", general understanding on 4chan holds that Anonymous is not a single person but a collective (hive) of users.

 Moderators generally post without a name even when performing sysop actions.
 A "capcode" may be used to attribute the post to "Anonymous ## Mod", although moderators often post without the capcode.
 In a 2011 interview on Nico Nico Douga, Poole explained that there are approximately 20 volunteer moderators active on 4chan.
 4chan also has a junior moderation team, called "janitors", who may delete posts or images and suggest that the normal moderation team ban a user, but who cannot post with a capcode.
 Revealing oneself as a janitor is grounds for immediate dismissal.
+Gianluca Stringhini, an associate professor at Boston University College of Engineering, said in August 2024, "The only moderation on the platform appears to be for clearly illegal content, such as child pornography.
+Everything else remains untouched."

 4chan has been the target of occasional denial of service attacks.
-For instance, on December 28, 2010, 4chan and other websites went down due to such an attack, following which Poole said on his blog, "We now join the ranks of MasterCard, Visa, PayPal, et al.—an exclusive club!"
+For instance, on December 28, 2010, 4chan and other websites went down due to such an attack, following which Poole said on his blog, "We now join the ranks of MasterCard, Visa, PayPal, et al. - an exclusive club!"